 The VNC Secretary is responsible for producing accurate minutes of Stakeholder,

 Board of Officers and Administrative Committee meetings.
-The VNC Standing & Ad Hoc Committees chairs are responsible for producing accurate minutes of their respective committees.
+The VNC Standing & Ad Hoc Committee chairs are responsible for producing accurate minutes of their respective committees.
 The VNC Secretary and the VNC Standing & Ad Hoc

 Committees chairs are responsible for public posting of minutes on the VNC website no later than seven (7) days after the meeting at which they are approved but not more than 45 days after the meeting at which the minutes were taken.